dtrodrigo/ApplicationCreator/README.md

 The maximum Application rules allowed in v176 is 1000 different Application definitions.
 If the application is already defined with teh same name as provided in the excel, it will create another one with the saame name followed by (1), ie: "My repeated App (1)"
-In teh excel, the application definitions have to be together, for example App1 | URL1
-App1 | URL2
-App1 | URL3
-App2 | URL1
-App2 | URL2

-This will create  two applications : App1[URL1,URL2, URL3] and App2[URL1, URL2]

-If the excel has the rules not in order it will create multiple applications with same name:
-App1 | URL1
-App2 | URL1
-App1 | URL2
-App2 | URL2
-App2 | URL3

-This will create 4 applications : App1[URL1], App2[URL1], App1 (1)[URL2] and App2 (1)[URL2, URL3]